 - How to use DoNotPay to file your lawsuit against your mortgage company

 Reasons to File a Lawsuit Against Your Mortgage Company

-The most common reasons individuals choose to sue their mortgage lender for stress include:
+The most common reasons individuals choose to include:

 |Insufficient Disclosure||Your lender must adhere to the Truth in Lending Act (TILA).
 TILA requires mortgage lenders to supply certain information to the borrower, including payment terms, interest rates, and fees.
 TILA also mandates a right of rescission, which allows you three days to back out of the agreement without financial loss.|

 |Inappropriate Debt Collection Activities||If you make a late payment on your mortgage, you may be subject to penalties up to and including foreclosure.
 However, your lender is required to adhere to certain rules that allow you to set things right.
 The Fair Debt Collection Practices Act (FDCPA) creates specific rules for mortgage servicing that regulate time frames for payment posting, notifications, and responses to requests for information.|

 |Wrongful Foreclosure||If you fail to pay your mortgage on time, your mortgage company may foreclose.
 Although they may be within their rights to foreclose, many mortgage companies conduct the foreclosure process incorrectly.
 Wrongful foreclosure has a number of causes, including: